Non-identical anyonic algebras from compact-field quantum geometry

-The only further restrictions we place on this system are that it has a nondegenerate ground state with a finite gap to the first excited state, and that the Hamiltonian shall be $2\pi$-periodic in all phases $\phi_z$, indicating that we consider conventional s-wave superconducting contacts.
-While we have multiterminal Josephson junctions as concrete physical realizations in mind, we note that in the first part of this work, we will not have to invoke a concrete physical picture to understand the fundamental behaviour of the circuit, as long as the Hamiltonian meets the above conditions.
+The only further restrictions we place on this system are that it has a nondegenerate ground state with a finite gap to the first excited state, and the above compactness condition, i.e., the Hamiltonian shall be $2\pi$-periodic in all phases $\phi_z$, indicating integer quantization of $n_z$.
+Finally, the emergence of nonzero Chern numbers will imply time-reversal symmetry breaking.

-When including capacitive coupling of the nodes to ground and between each other, we have to keep track of the number of charges on each node, and account for resulting charging energy.
-This yields the circuit Hamiltonian

-where now phases are operators, as well as the canonically conjugated charges that satisfy the ordinary cQED commutation relations~\cite{Yurke_1984,Burkard_2004,Vool_2017}, $[n_z,\phi_{z^\prime}]=i\delta_{zz^\prime}$.
-The capacitance matrix $C$ encapsulates all the relevant capacitive couplings between different nodes and ground.